Tietoevry-Create/gh-actions-workshop/README.md

 ## What will we do in this workshop?

-The workshop consists of five main tasks:
+The workshop consists of six main tasks:

 1. [Create a workflow](./tasks/1/README.md)
 2. [Building code in a workflow](./tasks/2/README.md)